NikkaLuna/Automated_DevOps_Hotel_Management_Platform/README.md

 The Automated DevOps Hotel Management Platform is a web-based solution that leverages Java Spring Boot for the backend and Angular for the frontend.
 It supports multilingual capabilities (English and French), diverse currency displays, and time zone conversions for live presentations.

 Infrastructure automation is achieved through Terraform for efficient AWS resource provisioning.
 Docker is used for containerization, and Kubernetes (AWS EKS) is used for orchestration.
-CI/CD pipelines are implemented using Jenkins for automated deployments from version control to local environments.

 ## Screenshots